easbarba/zae/README.md

 ## History

-Distro began as a module of a super package called `cejo` and extracted as standalone to follow the UNIX main rule: 'do one thing, well'.
+` distro` began as a module of a super package called `cejo`, and extracted as standalone package to follow the UNIX main rule: 'do one thing, well'.

 ## TODO

-- commands shortcuts (download -> dl).
-- major distros commands set by default, but lets user overwrite with its config.
+- ask to auto generate commands for most common distributions.
 - regexp support.
-- simpler name.
-- auto generate commands for most common distributions.
 - provide commands w/ additional options by using --options.
-- allow only pre-defined commands to be run.
-- non-safe mode.
-- wizard to easily add a new system commands, user can add only a few cmds at first.
+- easily add new commands, user can add one or multiple per time:
+  `$ distro --add --pkg 'emerge' --exec '/usr/bin/emerge' --install '-av`
 - simulate dry-run.
 - display information on what executable and final command running.
-- use more rspec features as mocks, expectation, before...
+- use more spec features as mocks, expectation, before...
+- non-safe mode.

 ## License